 Family life on two wheels

 Meet Richella.
-She and her husband, Todd, get around Sydney with their children, Quiola (3 years old) and Idris (17 months old) on bicycles built for three.
+She and her husband, Todd, live car free and get around Sydney with their children, Quiola (3 years old) and Idris (17 months old) on bicycles built for three.
 Richella has two children’s seats mounted on the back of her long-framed bike, while Todd carries them up front in his cargo bike.

 Richella prefers cycling to driving or taking public transport for most trips.
 She stays fit without needing to make extra time for the gym, and doesn’t have to worry about parking a car or waiting for a bus or train.
 It’s also quicker – and a lot less stessful – than sitting in traffic.